sougata-github/TypeScript/readme.md

 ### Getters & Setters

 - A getter method returns the value of the property’s value.
-A getter is also called an accessor.
+A getter is also called an <em>accessor</em>.

 - A setter method updates the property’s value.
-A setter is also known as a mutator.
+A setter is also known as a <em>mutator</em>.

 - A getter method starts with the keyword `get` and a setter method starts with the keyword `set`.